Smart + Strong.

 In the summer of 2009, Angela Christiano, an associate professor of dermatology and genetics at Columbia University, made headlines when her r...

-A faulty gene may be giving you a headache.
-Literally.
-A gene that influences a pain-regulating protein in the brain is the common cause for m...
+A gene that influences a pain-regulating protein in the brain is the common cause for migraines

 Many hair experts say that if a product is good for your hair, it’s good for your skin.